springernature/frontend-playbook/practices/managing-node-projects.md

 This allows us to choose meaningful names for our projects without risking collisions with other existing open source projects.

-## Dependency management tools
+## Open source dependencies

+Open source dependencies may contain security vulnerabilities, so every Node.js project must be monitored using one or more tools:

+* [npm audit](https://docs.npmjs.com/cli/v8/commands/npm-audit) checks the current version of the installed packages in your project against known vulnerabilities reported on the public npm registry.
+If it discovers a security issue, it reports it.
+It's part of [npm](https://docs.npmjs.com/cli/v8/commands/npm) so it can be used on any Node.js project.
-[Snyk](https://snyk.io/) is a tool to find, fix and monitor known vulnerabilities in Node.js applications.
+* [Snyk](https://snyk.io/) is a tool to find, fix and monitor known vulnerabilities in Node.js applications.
 It also supports Ruby, Java, and other languages and platforms.

-Snyk not only provides alerts when a new vulnerability is detected in one of the dependencies that we use, but also remediation options.

-[Using components with known vulnerabilities caused 24% of the top 50 breaches](https://snyk.io/blog/owasp-top-10-breaches/).
-Keeping dependencies up-to-date is therefore crucial to maintain our standards of security.

-Every node.js project must be added to the Springer Nature organisation in Snyk so it can be monitored for security vulnerabilities.
+It's currently free for open source projects.
+* [WhiteSource](https://www.whitesourcesoftware.com/) offers several tools that can be used to scan for known vulnerabilities on both open and closed source repos.
+You can request access to it from the cybersecurity team.

 ## Handling dependencies from third parties